CSA Travel Protection

 We will never deal with CSA again and are totally soured on major travel insurance in general at this point.
 We are submitting this review because we want to encourage everyone purchasing travel insurance to read every word of the fine print in the policy.
 There are loopholes everywhere, set up for the protection of the insurance company and not for the benefit of the supposed "insured"!

-CSA Travel Protection Company Profile
+CSA Travel Protection Company Information

 - Company Name: